- 1 Scientific classification

 Hyoscine is found naturally in nightshade plants, such as belladonna and henbane.
 It is included in WHO’s List of Essential Medicines.

 Hyoscyamine, also known as daturine, is a secondary metabolite found in certain members of the nightshade family, such as belladonna, henbane, mandrake, and jimsonweed.
-Since it is the levorotary isomer of atropine, it is sometimes referred to as levo-atropine.
+Since it is the levorotary isomer of atropine, it is sometimes referred to as Levo-atropine.

 In medicine, hyoscyamine can provide symptomatic relief of spasm caused by various lower abdominal and bladder disorders, such as pancreatitis and interstitial cystitis.
-It can also reduce some of the symptoms of Parkinson’s disease, relieve certain heart problems, and help manage respiratory issues and mucus secretions in patients with lung disease.
+It can also reduce some of the symptoms of Parkinson’s disease, relieve certain heart problems, and help manage respiratory issues and mucous secretions in patients with lung disease.

 History of belladonna use